openvinotoolkit/openvino/inference-engine/samples/benchmark_app/README.md

     -hint "<throughput(or just 'tput')/latency">
                                 Optional.
 Performance hint (optimize for latency or throughput).
-                                The hint allows the OpenVINO device to select the right network-specific settings, as opposite to just accepting specific values (from the sample's the command-line).
+                                The hint allows the OpenVINO device to select the right network-specific settings, as opposite to just accepting specific values from the sample command line.
                                 So you can specify only the hint without setting explicit 'nstreams' or other device-specific options.
     -api "<sync/async>"         Optional (deprecated).
 Enable Sync/Async API.
 Default value is "async".
     -niter "<integer>"          Optional.
 Number of iterations.
 If not specified, the number of iterations is calculated depending on a device.